-- (1) A member of the Audit Committee is independent if he or she has no direct or indirect 'material relationship' with the Company.
+- (1) A member of the Audit Committee is independent if he or she meets the independence definitions under both National Instrument 52-110 Audit Committees and Nasdaq Rule 5605 and has no direct or indirect 'material relationship' with the Company.
 A material relationship is a relationship which could, in the view of the Company's Board, reasonably interfere with the exercise of a member's independent judgment.
 Any executive officer of the Company is deemed to have a material relationship with the Company. - (2) A member of the Audit Committee is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements.